-Gratuity is not included in the costs above, so factor that in when deciding if the Disney Dining Plan or specific restaurants make sense for you.
+Gratuity is not included in the costs above (except at dinner shows and Cinderella's Royal Table), so factor that in when deciding if the Disney Dining Plan or specific restaurants make sense for you.

 What about kids under age 3?
 Kids under 3 don't require park tickets and they don't require a dining plan either.
 At buffets, kids under 3 can have their own plate.
 At all other locations, they can eat off of your plate.

-Some people want to buy the Disney Dining Plan for their little ones but that requires that you also buy them park tickets as well so that's not generally a good idea.
+Some people want to buy the Disney Dining Plan for their little ones but if you booked a package that includes room and tickets, adding a dining plan for your little one requires that you also buy them park tickets so that's not generally a good idea.
 If you want your toddler to have their own meals, you'd be better off just paying out-of-pocket for them.

 What does a credit include?

-- A Quick Service credit includes an entree, non-alcoholic drink and dessert from a Quick Service restaurant (for breakfast, dessert isn't included).
-These credits aren't separated into child or adult categories so you can theoretically get adult meals for your child.
-You can substitute your QS dessert with a DDP-eligible snack.
+- A Quick Service credit includes an entree and non-alcoholic drink from a Quick Service restaurant (note: dessert is no longer included in 2017).
+These credits aren't separated into child or adult categories so you can get adult meals for your child.
 You can also use 1 Quick Service credit to purchase 3 DDP-eligible snacks, as long as they're done all in the same transaction.

 - Table Service credits include a non-alcoholic drink, entree and dessert from a Table Service restaurant (except at breakfast which doesn't include dessert).
 People using the Deluxe Dining Plan also get an appetizer.